ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

 This is a socket file's path created for Altibase server to connect with the external procedure agent.
 If the external procedure uses, the session creates a socket file with socket_sessionID when creating an external procedure agent.
-The socket file is automatically deleted when the session is colsed normally.
+The socket file is automatically deleted when the session is closed normally.
 And, be careful not to delete this file

 ### Account Security Properties